qualys-marketing/www.qualys.com/README.md

 Copy and paste hbs, css and js files within one folder, e.g. /company/.

+### Rename CSS files
+If you encounter any CSS files with an hbs extension, e.g. index.css.hbs,

+ 1. Remove the .hbs extension so the file name is index.css
+ 2. Remove an Handlebars syntax within the file

+Eleventy will always process files with hbs, njk, md extensions and output an HTML file, e.g. index.css.html, wnich is never what we want.

 ### Delete unused code
 Delete the following code.